smerrill/vagrant-gatling-rsync/README.md

 ## Getting started

-To get started, you need to have Vagrant 1.5.1 installed on your Linux or Mac OS X host machine.
+To get started, you need to have Vagrant 1.5.1 installed on your Linux, Mac, or Windows host machine.
 To install the plugin, use the following command.

 ```bash
 vagrant plugin install vagrant-gatling-rsync